People

 Nicolas Arms (Graduate Student, Anthropology) is interested in the ethnography, linguistics, and historical ecology of southwestern North America and the Gran Chaco.
 As part of a broader dissertation project on human-environment relationships and settler colonialism in the coastal Sonoran Desert region, his current language-centered research focuses on the history of plant and animal names in Cmiique Iitom (or Seri) and the Indigenous languages of the Baja California peninsula.
 He has also carried out fieldwork with speakers of ‘Weenhayek in communities along the Pilcomayo River in southeastern Bolivia, and he continues to pursue research on several topics in comparative Mataguayan and Guaykuruan linguistics.

 Christine Beier (Assistant Adjunct Professor of Linguistics) dedicates her research and field activities to the documentation, description, revitalization, and revalorization of small and endangered languages, primarily in Peruvian Amazonia.
-She is particularly interested in the social life of language, text-driven research, and the value of diversified collaboration in addressing language vitality and endangerment.
+She is particularly interested in the social life of language, including factors affecting language vitality; the intersection of linguistics and scholarship with language-community service; text-driven description and analysis; and working to bring data from Amazonian languages to bear on questions in typology and tonology.
 Thus far, she has worked with inheritors and speakers of Andoa (also: Katsakáti; Zaparoan), Aʔiwa (isolate), Chamikuro (Arawakan), Iquito (also: Ikíìtù; Zaparoan), Matsigenka (Arawak), Máíhĩ̀kì (also: Orejón, Tukanoan), Nanti (Arawak), Muniche (isolate), Omagua (Tupí-Guaraní), and Záparo (also: Sápara; Zaparoan).
-She is also co-founder, with Lev Michael, and secretary/treasurer of Cabeceras Aid Project, a non-profit organization whose humanitarian work supports the social and physical well-being of communities whose languages, cultures, and ways of life are endangered.

 Maksymilian Dąbkowski (Graduate Student, Linguistics) is interested in phonological interfaces and language documentation.
 Since 2017, he has been carrying out fieldwork on A’ingae (or Cofán, ISO 639-3: con), an Amazonian language isolate spoken in northeast Ecuador and southern Colombia.
 He has investigated the interactions of stress, glottalization, and morphosyntactic structure in A’ingae verbs.
 In 2020, Maksymilian worked as a lab manager for A’ingae Language Documentation Project, building a multimedia language corpus accessible to the communities of speakers.
 His other interests include semantics, language revitalization, logic, and psycholinguistics.